Gravity Falls: Lost Legends: Plot

 The story begins with narration by Shmebulock the gnome.
 Because he is only able to say his own name, the other gnomes believe he is stupid and ridicule him.
-In actuality, his impediment was caused by a curse from an evil warlock, and once every thousand years, he is able to speak fluent English.
+In actuality, his impediment was caused by a curse from an evil warlock, and once every millennium, he is able to speak fluent English.
 Shmebulock tells the reader four tales about the Pines family and their untold adventures.

 Face It

 Stanford Pines puts Dipper in charge of looking after his journals while he searches for the Mothman, who owes him money.
-Pacifica Northwest asks Dipper if she can look for information in the journals to remove a wrinkle for an upcoming photoshoot with her parents.
+A little later, Pacifica Northwest shows up at the door and asks Dipper if she can look for information in the journals to remove a wrinkle for an upcoming photoshoot with her parents.
 Knowing how dangerous the journals are, Dipper refuses to help, so Pacifica sneaks into the twins' bedroom to view the journals.
 She summons a monster called Mr. What's-His-Face, who promises to give her a flawless face.
 Pacifica accepts his deal, but their exchange is interrupted by the twins.
 Mr. What's-His-Face steals Mabel's face instead of Pacifica's, then flees.

 Dipper and Pacifica track the monster into the Crawlspace, a paranormal black market underneath the town.
 Dipper tricks Pacifica into covering herself with garbage in order to blend in with the paranormal creatures.
 During an argument, they are caught by other monsters and sold to an unknown buyer.
-While in the burlap sack, Dipper assures Pacifica that she is "more than just a pretty face" after she reveals her insecurity with regard to her appearance due to pressure from her mother.
+While in the burlap sack, Dipper assures Pacifica that she is "more than just a pretty face" after she reveals her insecurity with regard to her appearance due to pressure from her parents.

-Finding themselves at Mr. What's-His-Face's home, the two demand to have Mabel's face back, but he instead steals Dipper's face.
+Finding themselves at Mr. What's-His-Face's study, the two demand to have Mabel's face back, but he instead steals Dipper's face.
 Facing a choice on whether to have an everlasting beautiful face or fight him to get back the twins' faces, Pacifica sets Mr. What's-His-Face's head on fire by tossing explosive beauty pills at him.
 The three escape into an outhouse, where Ford incapacitates the monster with a freeze ray.
 With little time left to clean herself up, Pacifica decides not to care about her appearance and attends the shoot covered in trash, which disgusts her parents.